-In the system architecture for intrusion detection, the process begins with dataset acquisition, followed by dataset processing to prepare the data for analysis.
-The processed dataset is then used to training models utilizing generate various algorithms such as Support Vector Machines (SVM) [11], Random Forests (RF) [21,32], Convolutional Neural Networks (CNN2D), Deep Neural Networks (DNN), Extreme Learning Machines (ELM), and employing parallel processing techniques for efficient computation.
+the process begins with dataset acquisition, followed by dataset processing to prepare the data for analysis.
+The processed dataset is then used to generate training models utilizing various algorithms such as Support Vector Machines (SVM) [11], Random Forests (RF) [21,32], Convolutional Neural Networks (CNN2D), Deep Neural Networks (DNN), Extreme Learning Machines (ELM), and employing parallel processing techniques for efficient computation.
 Subsequently, performance analysis is conducted to evaluate the effectiveness of the trained models in detecting intrusions within the network.
-This comprehensive approach integrates data processing, model generation, and performance assessment to develop robust intrusion detection systems capable of accurately identifying and mitigating security threats in real-time.
+This approach comprehensive integrates data processing, model generation, and performance assessment to develop robust intrusion detection systems capable of accurately identifying and mitigating security threats in real-time.